MainaMwangiy/UoP-Python-CW/README.md

 REQUIREMENTS:

 Your program should begin by prompting the user, using a text (shell)-based interface, to enter:
-  - The patchwork size (i.e. the common width & height in terms of patches);
-   -The desired three colours (which your program should ensure are all different);
+  - The patchwork size (i.e. the common width & height in terms of patches) -The desired three colours (which your program should ensure are all different)

 The program’s user interface should be easy to use, friendly and robust; e.g. on entering in-valid data, the user should be given appropriate feedback and re-prompted until the entered data is valid.
 (Valid sizes are 5, 7 and 9, and valid colours are red, green, blue, magenta, orange and pink.)
 Once these details have been entered, the patchwork sample should be drawn in a graphics window of the appropriate size.